 The first step in describing the climatology of a region is to show the annual mean climate.
 This isn’t particularly useful in regions with a very large seasonal cycle and large synoptic variations (like the US) but in some tropical locations an annual mean climate can be a relatively close representation to daily conditions.
 Below we show the annual mean cloudiness and it’s diurnal variation about mid-day.

 An excellent way to visualize the relationship between topographic relief, underlying vegetation cover and MODIS-based mean cloudiness patterns is by displaying the MODIS products in Google Earth.
 Screen capture of select climatological products are shown in the figure above, but such depictions cannot show the full resolution (250 m) of the cloudiness products.
-To do this you should download the various files in the folder at the link below (via Google Drive).
+To do this you should download the various files in the folder from this Google Drive folder:

 You can download any or all of the files in the folder.
 The file names are explained in the “Meaning of the kmz files” pdf.
 Each kmz file covers all of Mexico and nearly all of Central America in different sectors.
 You should also install the “Maps-for-Free Relief Overlay” to see topographic relief.
 This can be done via the website: https://ge-map-overlays.appspot.com/world-maps/maps-for-free-relief